THE THREE INVESTIGATORS

 Left: HB trade edition.
 Right: GLB.

-In the Three Investigators series, there are only two hardbound editions: the regular Trade Edition which was sold to the public through retail bookstores and the Gibraltar Library Binding (GLB) Edition which was made available to the public through schools and libraries.
+In the Three Investigators series, there are two hardbound editions: the regular Trade Edition which was sold to the public through retail bookstores and the Gibraltar Library Binding (GLB) Edition which was made available to the public through schools and libraries.
 Each of these two editions was published simultaneously.
-In this section, we will concern ourselves solely with the Random House Hardbound Trade Edition which was available in two different formats: the original Matte Covers and the later Glossy Covers.
+In this section, we will concern ourselves solely with the Random House Hardbound Trade Edition.

 The Random House Hardbound Trade Edition was manufactured from 1964 - 1978 and includes titles #1 - #28.
 In 1978, Random House decided to produce The Three Investigators series only in a paperback edition for the retail trade.
 Collectors wishing to complete a full set of all 43 original Three Investigators titles in hardbound must seek out and purchase the GLB editions of titles #29 - #43.